List of He-Man and the Masters of the Universe characters: Prahvus

-Prahvus was an evil grey-skinned warlord with horns and blue tattoo-like markings.
+Prahvus is an evil grey-skinned warlord with horns and blue tattoo-like markings.
 He only appeared in the 2002 series, attempting to conquer Eternia during a time known as the Great Unrest.
 He had many weapons and an entire army of his own.
 On one of these plots, he attacked Pelezia upon being brought there by Odiphus.
 Prahvus was defeated by the Sorceress of Castle Grayskull, sometime before she gave birth to Teela.

-The creators of the cartoon confirmed that had there been a third season, Prahvus would have returned as a member of The Horde.

-In the Masters of the Universe Classics toyline, Prahvus' bio mentioned that he was originally imprisoned in a magical lamp until he was freed by Count Marzo to help fight Miro during the Great Unrest.
+In the Masters of the Universe Classics toyline, Prahvus's bio mentioned that he was originally imprisoned in a magical lamp until he was freed by Count Marzo to help fight Miro during the Great Unrest.
 He was defeated by Keldor who imprisoned him in the magical lamp again.
 Decades later, Hordak found the magical lamp containing Prahvus where two of his minions freed him and he was enthralled by Hordak's chief witch.

 Shokoti

 Shokoti is an extremely powerful undead sorceress who resides in the Sands of Time.
-She only appears once in the entire Masters of the Universe cartoon series, but is noteworthy due to the fact that she nearly defeats He-Man.
 She has a rather demonic appearance, with a horned headdress, jet-black hair, pale bluish skin and black, lifeless eyes.
 Her sole episode, "The House of Shokoti, part 2", is considered one of the darkest episodes in the series.

 In 2013, a figure of Shokoti along with one of her Darklings were made into toy form in the Masters of the Universe Classics line.

 Shokoti was voiced by Linda Gary in the 1980s series.

 Nepthu

 The evil sorcerer Nepthu originally appeared in the Filmation episode "Temple of The Sun".

 He was released in action figure form in the Masters of the Universe Classics toyline in 2013.
 His bio mentioned that he used to work for Count Marzo until he was transformed into a helpless man.
 Nepthu later sided with King Hiss during the Second Ultimate Battle Ground.

+Nepthu was voiced by Alan Oppenheimer in the 1980s series.

 Geldor

 Geldor is a barbarian who appeared in the minicomic "The Secret Liquid of Life".

 A fan favourite, he was voted into the Masters of the Universe Classics toyline as the 2013 Fan's Choice action figure.
+He is the ruler of the Dark Hemisphere location of Foodar who was looking for ways to extend his lifespan ever since his wife was killed by a dragon.
+When Geldor heard about the Secret Liquid of Life and kidnapped Vaderia's chief vizier Torgle, Prince Dakon called upon He-Man for help.
+When the liquid spilled in Ogre Mountain during the conflict, a tree rose up and swallowed Geldor.
+Months later, Geldor returned where he was merged with the magic of the tree and was more powerful than ever.